jrucho/YTbeatmakercues/README.md

 ## Key Features

 - 🎯 **Cue Points**
-  Set up to 10 visual cue points on any YouTube video.
+  Set up to 10 visual cue points on any supported video or audio track.
 Use keyboard shortcuts or drag & drop markers.

 - 🔁 **Audio & Video Loopers**
   Record loops in sync with video or audio (shortcuts: `R` for audio, `V` for video).
 Double press to erase.